All Episodes

 I mean, it's a tiny little island.

-They do have about I think 200,000 troops.
+They do have about, I think, 200,000 troops.

 Japan is not supposed to have a standing army because of the lovely things they did in World War I and II, but they're on high alert with their defense forces.

-South Korea's on high alert.
+South Korea is on high alert.

 I mean, these folks are not on high alert if they don't believe that problems are coming next.

-And then what's not to say, you know, we already know that the Russians have been mobilizing for 18 months on the Ukrainian border, 300,000 plus Russian troops over 3,000 tanks.
+And then, what's not to say, you know, we already know that the Russians have been mobilizing for 18 months on the Ukrainian border, 300,000 plus Russian troops, over 3,000 tanks.

 Other people, myself, other influencers, other political analysts, we've warned about this.